THE RIVER DEARNE

 As early as 1896, the West Riding River Board was working hard to improve the situation, and achieved limited success by 1902, when they produced a report.
 They identified 44 small sewage treatment plants, none of which treated the sewage adequately, and noted that the river was “much polluted by domestic sewage and by untreated or partially treated trade refuse” By the early 1900s, the river was lifeless between Barnsley and the Don, with fish unable to survive in the cocktail of chemicals.
 The River Dove was also lifeless, although the Cawthorne Dyke and several other small tributaries managed to retain populations of brown trout.

 This continued until the 1960s when efforts were made to clean up the effluent being discharged into the river.
 Nevertheless, small pockets of fish began to appear.
 A small population of brown trout had survived in the upper 1.5 miles (2.4 km) of the river, but could not proceed downstream due to dams erected for the woollen mills.
-Moth-proofing agents were released by the mills into the water, which were highly toxic to fish, and although the discharge of these chemicals ceased in 1979, when they were routed to a sewer for treatment, the problem did not immediately go away, as the chemicals continued to seep into the river from land which had been contaminated by them for another ten years.
+Moth-proofing agents used in textile production were still being released by the mills into the water, which were highly toxic to fish, and although the discharge of these chemicals ceased in 1979, when they were routed to a sewer for treatment, the problem did not immediately go away, as the chemicals continued to seep into the river from land which had been contaminated by them for another ten years.
 Any progress with the re-establishment of fish stocks was destroyed by a series of releases of pollutants into the river during the 1970s and 1980s.

 By 1987, water quality had improved sufficiently to try restocking the upper river, by 1992, there was evidence that the fish were breeding in the river, and naturally bred brown trout were found between Denby Dale and Clayton West in 1994, for the first time in over 100 years.
 By 1996 the trout population in the upper Dearne was declared to be self-sustaining.

 In the last 30 years or so the rivers have been much improved, but there is still a long way to go to recover from the intensive industrial activity of the area.
 Don Catchment Rivers Trust are actively involved in improving the Dearne.
-We have already released 50,000 eels into Old Moor RSPB reserve in 2010 and are bidding for money to make other improvements to the river.